ExeQuantCode/RAFFLE/README.md

 RAFFLE (pseudoRandom Approach For Finding Local Energetic minima) is a package for structural prediction applied to material interfaces.
 RAFFLE can interface with the [Atomic Simulation Environment (ASE)](https://gitlab.com/ase/ase).

-RAFFLE is both a Fortran and a Python library.
-A standalone Fortran executable is also being developed.
-The code heavily relies on features of Fortran2008 and above, so there is no backwards compatibility with Fortran95.
+RAFFLE is both a Fortran and a Python library, with the option of a Fortran executable.
+The code heavily relies on features of Fortran 2018 and above, so there is no backwards compatibility with Fortran95.

 ## Requirements